 5. HyperX Predator 3600 2X8GB (Code: HX436C17PB3K2/16 | Price TBC)

 We don't know how much this Kingston HyperX kit will cost yet because it's so new.
 But keep an eye on it as it's fast and with substantial heat spreaders.

 How we tested

 We ran just three general tests, and even that was too many.
 We used our Test Rig which is based on a Gigabyte Designare Z170 motherboard, Intel Core i7 6700K CPU, Samsung 960 Pro NvME hard drive and an Nvidia GTX 1070 graphics card.
 We ran each test twice - once at the stock 4GHz processor speed and once at Gigabyte's 'one-click overclock' 4.6GHz setting.
 The purpose of these tests was fundamentally to show the minimal real-world differences in performance that exist with different memory kits.
-We ran the PC Mark suite of general tests and discovered that it showed us very little.
+We ran the PC Mark suite of general tests and discovered that it showed us very little (UPDATE: We've since removed the graph as all the results are practically the same and we've subsequently tested more kits without using it.
+You can still see the results at the end of this article).
 So we ran the PC Mark Creative 3.0 test which focuses more on multimedia tasks and so should have highlighted RAM performance more.
 It didn’t by much.
 We also ran the 3D Mark Time Spy tests to see what difference faster RAM made to gaming scores.
 They hardly flinched.
 The raw result tables can be seen at the bottom of this article.

 Those graphs look different, surely faster is better?

 If you are a competitive overclocker then every single incremental number on a benchmark is important.
 In terms of real world performance, virtually nobody is going to notice any difference for any application - whether you're comparing stock or overclocked results.To put this in perspective, we broke down some of the benchmarks...